 What’s it all about?

-This observational, prospective, Indian study compared the use of mannitol to 3% hypertonic saline in paediatric patients with clinical signs and symptoms of raised intracranial pressure (ICP).
+This observational, prospective Indian study compared mannitol to 3% hypertonic saline in paediatric patients with clinical signs and symptoms of raised intracranial pressure (ICP).
 220 children between the ages of 2 and 18 were included in this study and randomly allocated to the mannitol arm (Group A n=110) or the 3% hypertonic saline arm (Group B n=110).
 Patients with compromised renal function, diabetic ketoacidosis and cerebral malaria were excluded from the study.

 In both groups, the loading dose (5ml/kg) of either mannitol or 3% hypertonic saline was followed by a maintenance dose (2ml/kg) every 6 hours for two days.
 Mean arterial pressure (MAP) was measured at admission and then 6 hourly after the intervention.
 Serum electrolytes and osmolality were measured every 12 hours post-treatment initiation.
-CT scans or MRI heads were conducted 6-hourly to indirectly assess intracranial pressure.
+CT scans or MRI heads were conducted for six hours to assess intracranial pressure.

 Why does it matter?

-3% hypertonic saline and mannitol are both still used in clinical practice to treat intracranial hypertension, with no universal consensus on which is the definitive treatment choice.
-This study adds to the growing evidence of the benefits of 3% hypertonic saline compared to mannitol, in its ability to significantly reduce mean arterial pressure and coma hours.
+3% hypertonic saline and mannitol are both still used in clinical practice to treat intracranial hypertension, with no universal consensus on the definitive treatment choice.
+This study adds to the growing evidence of the benefits of 3% hypertonic saline compared to mannitol in its ability to significantly reduce mean arterial pressure and coma hours.

 This study does not discuss any limitations- and there is limited information on the criteria by which CT/ MRI head was performed.
 The wording of when CT/ MRI scans were completed is unclear- and could be read as multiple CT head scans were completed- without any mention of the long-term effects of this.